octavioroncero/madwave3/README.md

 will generate that information. colpot.sh is a shell  that compile the "external potential" to generate pot.out.
-In EXAMPLES/H+DH-v0j0 there is an example on how make the interface for adapting a external potential code.
+In EXAMPLES/H+DH-v0j0 there is an example on how make the interface for adapting a external potential code, and a full explanation on how to proceed to study state-to-state reactive and inelastic H+DH collisions

 pot.out and all auxiliary programs reads the data included in  "input.dat" organized in different namelists